People

 • Dr. Mathieu Lapôtre (PhD 2017) –now Assistant Professor at Stanford University

-• Dr. Lu Pan (PhD 2017) –now Postdoc, Centre for Star and Planet Formation, University of Copenhagen; Assistant Professor of Planetary Science, University of Science and Technology of China, starting in 2023
+• Dr. Lu Pan (PhD 2017) –now Assistant Professor of Planetary Science, University of Science and Technology of China

 • Dr. Abigail Fraeman (postdoc 2014-2016) –now Research Scientist at JPL